Application for the 2023-24 ISLC Administrative Board will be available at the start of the Fall 2023 semester

-A. All candidates declaring their intentions to run for an executive board position must have served at least one year on the ISLC board in the past unless in the case of:
+- All candidates declaring their intentions to run for an executive board position must have served at least one academic year on the ISLC board in the past unless in the case of:

-1. There being no candidates having served on the board for a year in which case other candidates with suitable experience will be allowed to run; suitable experience being determined by the ISLC board.
+There are no candidates having served on the board for a year in which case other candidates with suitable experience will be allowed to run; suitable experience being determined by the Executive Board of ISLC.

 - Notification via the ISLC, TCKs and AES list serves for elections shall take place two weeks before Spring Break.

 - Notification shall be given via email with a link to the ISLC webpage, which shall contain ISLC Elections Rules of Procedure, an executive board application, and any other relevant election information as the board sees fit to upload to the webpage for the purposes of a fair elections process.